ilastik/ilastik/docs/lazyflow/index.rst

 Lazyflow is a python library for multithreaded computations.
 Data dependencies are expressed as a data flow graph which is evaluated in a lazy manner.
-I.e. when the user requests a result or a small part of a result only the computations neccessary to produce the requested part of the result are carried out.
+I.e. when the user requests a result or a small part of a result only the computations necessary to produce the requested part of the result are carried out.

 Contents: